-Alternatively, you can upload a file that contains your signature.
+Alternatively, in Account Settings, you can upload a file that contains your signature.
 Check Attach the signature from a file instead and then clickto select the file.
 The file can contain either plain or HTML-formatted text.
 If you have an HTML-formatted signature, the message recipient must be able to view HTML-formatted messages in their email program.
 If they have disabled this ability, the signature will be rendered in text format and images will not be displayed.

 (If it is not displayed, you are composing a message formatted in text, not HTML.
 To change to HTML, select.)

 - Compose and format your signature as desired.
-Note that numerous formatting functions are available from the and menus.
+Note that numerous formatting functions are available from the

 - Close the message window and discard the message without saving.